rayalan/binary-adages/content/pages/profile-interview-answers.md

 Eventually, I think we'll see a jump to templated solutions for common problems.
 Just like a coding language has a set of common patterns (loops, if statements, assignments, functions), we'll gain a similar set of patterns for servers, APIs, and webhooks.
 Datadog's universal service monitoring that can plug into a linux kernel and monitor all incoming and outgoing http calls is an example of this idea -- it doesn't matter what the application is, the way it is monitored is consistent.

 But at the moment, we're at the proliferation phase -- layers built on top of layers, and the complexity is increasing.
 Even trends that simplify life for some (such as microservices for developers) have introduced whole new technologies and careers (Kubernetes and cloud engineering).
-And even then, microservices aren't a silver bullet; distributed debugging is no joke and microsevices -- or at least specific microservice implementations -- do not always align to business objectives (c.f., [Amazon Prime Video](https://devops.com/microservices-amazon-monolithic-richixbw/)).
+And even then, microservices aren't a silver bullet; distributed debugging is no joke and microservices -- or at least specific microservice implementations -- do not always align to business objectives (c.f., [Amazon Prime Video](https://devops.com/microservices-amazon-monolithic-richixbw/)).

 # Professional interactions